cegrif01/geocoding/Blog.md

 I personally like Actions because of it's name and purpose.
 Actions/Services, combine the repositories, domain models and any other helper functions to perform "the thing".
 In this case, remember "the thing" is to convert an address into a latitude and longitude.
 In the next article, we will take two sets of coordinates (lat/long) and return the distance between them.
-For now we need to convert the address into a lat/long.
+For now, we need to convert the address into a lat/long.

 Repositories only exist to be used by Services/Actions, so they will always be composed of the repository.
-We will pass in an AddressDataRepositoryInterface instead of the concrete implementation of CensusBureauApiRepository.
+We will pass in an AddressDataRepositoryInterface into the constructor of the Action instead of the concrete implementation of CensusBureauApiRepository.
 The way we go about getting lat/long could change.
 There are hundreds if not thousands of apis that offer this service.